gabyvlad96/courses-dashboard/README.md

   - object representing the user who completed the course in the shortest time
   - string of the fastest completion time made by the user at `index-1`
   - list of the number of users that started the course every month.
 Every index in the list corresponds to a month.
     This is to calculate the course's popularity.
 It includes users who started the course twice or more.
+This is an alternative to course completion rate because a completion rate could not be calculated since every certificate has an end date, resulting in 100% completion rate.
 - `stats/timeCompletion` - requires two arguments: `start` and `end`.
 The endpoint returns the total number of users who completed the course in a given time range defined by the two arguments.